-As the leading voice for 42 million American women living with or at risk of heart disease, WomenHeart is the only national, patient-centered organization dedicated to promoting women's heart health through advocacy, community education and patient support.
+As the leading voice for the millions of American women living with or at risk of heart disease, WomenHeart is the only national, patient-centered organization dedicated to promoting women's heart health through advocacy, community education and patient support.
 A nonprofit, 501(c)(3) patient advocacy organization, WomenHeart is a community of women heart patients and their families, health care providers, advocates and consumers committed to helping women live longer, healthier lives.

-1100 17th Street, NW, Suite 500 Washington, DC 20036 PHONE: 202-728-7199 www.womenheart.org www.womenheart.org
+1100 17th Street, NW, Suite 500 Washington, DC 20036 PHONE: 202-728-7199 www.womenheart.org